 Women Business Owners Series: Karen Blackwell, CEO and Founder of Kanda Chocolates

 TorchLight is launching a new series that shines a spotlight on women business owners who are making an impact in a wide range of industries and sectors.
-For our inaugural post, TorchLight’s Julie Rutherford recently sat down with Karen Blackwell, CEO and Founder of Kanda Chocolates to learn more about why she started her business, its commitment to social justice, and her advice to other women thinking about launching their own enterprises.
+For our inaugural post, TorchLight’s Julie Rutherford sat down with Karen Blackwell, CEO and Founder of Kanda Chocolates, to learn more about why Karen started her business, its commitment to social justice, and her advice to other women thinking about launching their own enterprises.

-Julie: Thank you so much for joining us Karen and we’re excited to learn more about you and Kanda Chocolates.
+TorchLight: Thank you so much for joining us, Karen, and we’re excited to learn more about you and Kanda Chocolates.
 I’m curious about what prompted you to start Kanda Chocolates after a successful career in corporate sales and marketing?

 Karen: I absolutely loved working for a mission-driven healthcare organization, but the desire to do more for others was nagging at me.
 I explored many options and landed on starting a Benefit Corporation that was specifically created to make a difference in the lives of others.